ForestMint/get_started_with_K8s/README.md

 Without any one of these, the control plane is considered non-functional.

-When we run "kubeadm init", the components will be started as static pods.Those pods manifest YAML files are placed in /etc/kubernetes/manifests.
+When we run "kubeadm init", the components will be started as static pods.
+Those pods manifest YAML files are placed in the folder /etc/kubernetes/manifests.
 The kubelet agent on the node continuously watches this repository and as soos as it detects that a node is not running, it will try to recreate it automatically.